Suhanibhat2003/Skin-Disease-Detection-System/README.md

 </div>

-MedAI is a Flask application that utilizes AI algorithms to detect skin diseases and provide treatment susceptibility for patients.
+ DermAware is a Flask application that utilizes AI algorithms to detect skin diseases and provide treatment susceptibility for patients.
 It offers an intelligent system that analyzes patient data and provides valuable insights for effective disease diagnosis and treatment planning.

 ## Preview